stevessr/tuwunel/docs/deploying/generic.md

 These binaries have jemalloc and io_uring statically linked and included with them, so no additional dynamic dependencies need to be installed.

-For the **best** performance; if using an `x86_64` CPU made in the last ~15 years, we recommend using the `-haswell-` optimised binaries.
-This sets `-march=haswell` which is the most compatible and highest performance with optimised binaries.
-The database backend, RocksDB, most benefits from this as it will then use hardware accelerated CRC32 hashing/checksumming which is critical for performance.
+For the **best** performance; if using an `x86_64` CPU made in the last ~10 years, we recommend using the `-v3-` optimised packages.
+If the server refuses to start or exits with an "Illegal Instruction" error you will need `-v2-` or `-v1-` packages instead.
+The database backend, RocksDB, benefits from `-v2-` or greater as it features performance critical hardware accelerated CRC32 hashing/checksumming.

 ### Compiling